Soft-Masked Diffusion Language Models: Experimental setup

 \subsection{Language Modeling}

-\paragraph{Pretraining continuation} The pretraining experiments follow the setup by~\cite{sahoo_simple_2024}.
+\paragraph{Pretraining from scratch} The pretraining experiments follow the setup by~\cite{sahoo_simple_2024}.
 We use a bidirectional Transformer backbone with 12 layers, 12 attention heads, and 768 hidden dimensions.
-Moreover, we use the GPT-2 tokenizer~\citep{radford_2019_gpt2}.
-The checkpoint was pretrained on OpenWebText (OWT)~\citep{Gokaslan2019OpenWeb} for 1M steps and released by~\cite{sahoo_simple_2024}.
-We then continue pretraining on the same OWT split using the last 100k documents for validation.
+The model is tokenized using the GPT-2 tokenizer~\citep{radford_2019_gpt2}.
+Pretraining is performed on the same OpenWebText (OWT)~\citep{Gokaslan2019OpenWeb} split, with the last 100k documents reserved for validation.
 We use an AdamW optimizer with a linear learning warm-up for the first 2500 steps, and then keeping it constant at $\eta_{\text{bb}}=$3e-4 and $\eta_{\text{sm}}=$1e-2 for the backbone and the SM parameters, respectively.
-We train the model for 100k training steps using a batchsize of 512.
-The dropout rate is kept at 0.1.
+We train the model for 1M training steps using a batchsize of 512, which yields 262B tokens seen during training.
+The dropout rate is set at 0.1.
+Training was performed on 2 compute nodes, each with 8 A100 GPUs (80~Gigabytes of VRAM each), using a batchsize of 32 per device and deploying gradient accumulation to achieve an effective batchsize of 512.

+\paragraph{Pretraining continuation} Our starting checkpoint was pretrained on OWT for 1M steps and was released by~\cite{sahoo_simple_2024}.
+We train the model for 100k training steps using the same hyperparameters as in pretraining from scratch.
 We train each model with 5 different seeds (1, 2, 3, 4, 5) to account for training variability.
-Training was performed on 4 A100 GPUs with 80~Gigabytes of VRAM using a batchsize of 32 per device and deploying gradient accumulation to achieve an effective batchsize of 512.
+Training was performed on 4 A100 GPUs (80~Gigabytes of VRAM each) using a batchsize of 32 per device and deploying gradient accumulation to achieve an effective batchsize of 512.
 Pretraining one model took approximately 64 hours and 139 hours for binary and SM, respectively.

 \paragraph{Soft-masking parameterization} For the SM feedback, we add a trainable module to the model.
 This module contains all SM logic and augments the input embeddings with SM before the main forward process.
 We initialize the three SM-feedback parameters with the parameters given in Appendix~\ref{app:initialization}.
 We have a few imposed constraints on these values: $\omega_s \in [0,1], \omega_a \geq 0$, and $\omega_b \leq 0$.
 To account for these constraints, we apply simple re-parameterizations during training: \begin{itemize} \item $\omega_s$ is passed through a sigmoid, ensuring it remains in $[0,1]$. \item $\omega_a$ and $\omega_b$ (negative version) are each passed through a softplus, guaranteeing non-negativity. \end{itemize} Before inference, the learned parameters are de-parameterized: we take the direct output of the optimization, apply the inverse transforms, and for $\omega_b$ additionally negate the result so that it respects the $\omega_b \leq 0$ constraint.
 All other SM parameters (i.e., $k$) are specified in our added module.
 We simply perform a forward pass through this module to get the mixing weights for the new input embeddings.